 The first cities appeared in the Middle East some 6,000 years ago.
 The invention of farming in the fertile alluvial soils of the great Tigris/Euphrates river basin afforded more and more sophistication in living arrangements.
 If you didn’t have to rebuild your house every 2 months or live in a cave you could really get into some architecture.
 Build something that lasts, bake bricks out of clay and stack them up, they’ll never fall down.
-Hunters and gatherers were limited to small groups because they had to be mobile and live off the land but if 1 person could grow enough food for 10 people then 10 people could have other careers – merchants and priests and kings and story tellers for the kings and of course warriors to protect the storehouses full of wheat and barley.
+Hunters and gatherers were limited to small groups because they had to be mobile and live off the land but if 1 person could grow enough food for 10 people then 10 people could have other careers – merchants and priests and kings and musicians and story tellers and of course warriors to protect the storehouses full of wheat and barley.